DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/reporter-methods.md

 Property            | Type             | Description
 ------------------- | ---------------- | --------------------------------------------------------
 `errs`              | Array of Objects | An array of errors that occurred during the test run.
-Use the [formatError](helpers.md#formaterror) helper to stringify objects in this array.
+Use the [formatError](helpers.md#formaterror) helper to convert objects in this array to strings.
 `warnings`          | Array of Strings | An array of warnings that appeared during the test run.
 `durationMs`        | Number           | The duration of the test (in milliseconds).
 `unstable`          | Boolean          | Specifies if the test is marked as unstable.